Return to the BUILD

 Retrieve your DeLorean body assembly.
 Locate these two holes in the roof behind the doors and feed the two LEDs of the orange/green Wire + 2 LEDs up through these holes (one on each side):

 NOTE: These LEDs are meant to light the flux bands on the roof.
-However, many builders discovered that Eaglemoss sent them incorrect yellow LEDs in this stage instead of the correct blue LEDs.
+However, many builders discovered that they were sent incorrect yellow LEDs in this stage instead of the correct blue LEDs.
 I hooked mine up to a 4.5V source (three AAA batteries with an inline 470 Ohm resistor) to double-check the color and I did receive the correct blue ones.
 If yours are yellow, you may receive replacement blue LEDs in Issue 90.
-If you still don’t, call Eaglemoss for the correct color LEDs.

 Use two pieces of adhesive Sticker to temporarily secure the LEDs to the roof of the car, as shown: